rails/dartsass-rails/README.md

 ## Configuring Stylesheets

 By default, only `app/assets/stylesheets/application.scss` will be built.
-If you'd like to change the path of this stylesheet, add additional entry points, or customize the name of the built file, use the `Rails.application.config.dartsass.stylesheets` configuration hash.
+If you'd like to change the path of this stylesheet, add additional entry points, or customize the name of the built file, use the `Rails.application.config.dartsass.builds` configuration hash.

 ```
 # config/initializers/dartsass.rb
-Rails.application.config.dartsass.stylesheets = {
+Rails.application.config.dartsass.builds = {
   'app/index.sass'  => 'app.css',
   'site.scss'       => 'site.css'
 }